 Alison McNab is an Academic Librarian at the University of Huddersfield whose current focus is on supporting researchers at all stages of the research cycle.
 She has regularly pioneered the implementation of new technologies and resources, with a focus on their use to enhance service development and delivery, and for much of her career had a specialist focus on the marketing and exploitation of e-content.
 Her professional interests include accessibility and assistive technologies, current awareness and trend-watching, exploitation of e-content, information literacy, mobile learning, publishing, scholarly communication, and the use of social media by libraries.
 She has contributed to the wider profession by writing, editing, speaking, and through membership of the management committees of MmIT, UKeiG and the UKSG.

-Rowan Williamson - Digital Communications Officer
+Rowan Williamson - Deputy Chair and Digital Communications Officer

 Antony works at the University of Sussex Library as a Learning & Teaching Librarian within the Academic Services team.
 In this role he delivers training to undergraduates and taught postgraduates across all schools of study along with creating e-learning tools to develop students’ information skills.
 He also works with SAGE Publications to moderate a blog written by three undergraduate students about their experiences at the University of Sussex.
 Antony holds PGCertHE & FHEA accreditations and has written about emerging areas of practice in his work for a range of journals, blogs and conferences.

-Cristina Harbour - Committee Member
+Cristina Harbour - Virtual Events co-ordinator

 Cristina is an experienced information professional with expertise in training, e-development, e-learning, learning & development, technology and managing projects.
 She is currently a subject Librarian at Anglia Ruskin University, a Fellow of the Higher Education Authority (HEA), and a Chartered Member of the Chartered Institute of Library and Information Professionals (CILIP).